dmkinghope/boston_housing/README.md

 # boston_housing
 Boston Housing Project

 This is a personal project for the Udacity Machine Learning nanodegree.
-The objective of this project is to predict the optimal sale price on a house in Boston, based on a public dataset that contains information on the Boston housing market.
+The objective of this project is to predict the optimal sale price on a house in Boston, based on a public dataset that contains information on the Boston housing market collected in 1978.

 There are two files in this repository: